 Whenever there’s a recession or an economic downturn, many people are understandably worried about their finances and the future security of their income.
-Amidst the panic, it may feel as if you need to make drastic changes to your finances.
+It may feel as if you need to make drastic changes to your finances.
 While some changes may be necessary, it’s never a good idea to react in a state of panic.
 Here are five things you should avoid doing with your money to survive a recession or economic downturn.

 1. Making rash decisions with your stock investments